Danny625/angry-birds-physics-engine/README.md

 The project includes pytest coverage for important behavior, including:

-- level JSON round trips
+- Level JSON round trips
-- saving and loading level files
+- Saving and loading level files
-- numbered builder save slots
+- Numbered builder save slots
-- built-in level loading
+- Built-in level loading
 - Blue Bird split behavior
 - Mighty Eagle slam behavior
-- builder save/load
+- Builder save/load
-- builder replace-save
+- Builder replace-save
-- local high score persistence
+- Local high score persistence
 - API health route
 - API level creation and retrieval
 - API leaderboard sorting

+## 🎮 How to Play

+- Choose a built-in level from the main menu.
+- Drag a bird backward from the slingshot to aim.
+- Release the mouse to launch.
+- Use each bird’s ability while it is in flight.
+- Pop all pigs before running out of birds.
+- Earn stars based on your score.
+- If you beat your best score on a built-in level, the new high score is saved locally.

+### Builder Mode

+In Builder Mode, you can place pigs, blocks, and birds, then playtest the layout.

+You can also save custom levels as named JSON slots, load them later, edit them, replace the saved version, or delete old saves.

 ## 🚦 How to Run the Game